 - Potassium nitrate is used in the preparation of cured meats, sometimes known as charcuterie

 Rate Grantham Gingerbread Recipe

-Grantham - birthplace of Sir Isaac Newton, Margaret Thatcher, and Grantham Gingerbread
+Grantham, Lincolnshire, UK - Birthplace of Sir Isaac Newton, the First Female Prime MInister Margaret Thatcher, and Grantham Gingerbread

 A small town situated on the old coach road from London.

 Questions & Answers